 Exhibition

-of genetic research and the ways in which artists have tried to come to
+genetic research and the ways in which artists have tried to come to terms

-terms with modern genetics.
-On show are works of art and scientific objects
+with modern genetics.
+On show are works of art and scientific objects that

 The exhibition emphasizes parallel developments and interactions in artistic